netux/robot-is-you/README.md

 Please follow the terms of the license!

+It is recommended to use a virtual environment: `python3 -m venv .venv`, then `source .venv/path_to_active_script_for_your_system`.

-Install the requirements: `pip install -r requirements.txt`.
+Install the requirements: `python3 -m pip install -r requirements.txt`.

 Run the webapp using `python3 WEBAPP.py`.